adhlaphy/enose-pca-fingerprinting/README.md

 ### 4. PCA 2D Scatter
 Ethylene and Acetone form tight, well-separated clusters.
-Ethanol and Acetaldehyde show partial overlap, consistent with their similar chemical structures and reaction mechanisms on metal-oxide surfaces.
+Ethanol and Acetaldehyde show partial overlap, consistent with their similar chemical structures and surface reaction mechanisms on metal-oxide sensors.

 ### 5. Drift Visualization
 Batch-colored projection reveals systematic displacement of all